NextCenturyCorporation/VirtUE-sensing/control/kernel/sensor-interface.md

 * calls `init_connection` using the `PROBE_CONNECT` flag.

-The call to init_connect seems to re-entrant, but technically it is not because the caller is a new, different kernel thread that is servicing the `accepted` socket.
+The call to init_connect seems to be re-entrant, but technically it is not because the caller is a new, different kernel thread that is servicing the `accepted` socket.
+The flow is re-entrant but the second entry is by a new, different kernel thread.
+The original caller, which used the `PROBE_LISTEN` flag, is still listening on the original socket and being regularly scheduled by the kernel.

 ### `init_connection PROBE_CONNECT`